Naming Bridges and Highways

 How do Bridges, Highways and Interchanges get named?

 Bridges, highways, and interchanges in Virginia can be named by the Commonwealth Transportation Board (CTB) or by action of the General Assembly.
-The naming of a facility by the CTB may occur at the request of a local jurisdiction or at the request of the head of a state agency if the facility is being named after a “state official” from the agency who was killed during the performance of his official duties.
+The naming of a facility by the CTB may occur at the request of a local jurisdiction or at the request of the head of a state agency if the facility is being named after a “state official” from the agency who was killed during the performance of their official duties.
 “State official,” in the context of naming bridges, highways and interchanges includes law enforcement officers employed by the Department of State Police and state highway transportation workers.

 Applicable laws and regulations:

 The most current version of Traffic Engineering Division Memorandum TE-278 Memorial/Dedication Signs for Bridges, Highways, and Highway Segments and the most current revision to the “Virginia Supplement to the Manual on Uniform Traffic Control Devices (MUTCD)” shall be used by local governments and state agencies as a guide in selecting the text for the proposed sign.
 All new signs will be erected with brown background.
 Exact location, sign size, and other display details will be at VDOT discretion.
 For memorial bridges, VDOT allows one sign for each direction of road on either the underpassing or the overpassing roads; signs may be placed on both underpassing and overpassing roads with Residency Administrator approval and if space permits.